Math On-A-Stick links

 - Read the blog.
 Check out the recent posts or browse posts by age or category.

 - Ask questions or send reports of your own successes and struggles on the About/Contact page.

 - Receive new information about the site in your email by subscribing.

-- Read favorite posts featured in The Toronto Globe and Mail, Minnesota Public Radio, and Minnesota Parent: Bedtime, Guess the Temperature, Canned Pumpkin, Measuring the Hill, Underpants (and Armholes), Big Cheez Its, and Circles.
+- Read favorite posts featured in The New York Times, The Toronto Globe and Mail, Minnesota Public Radio, and Minnesota Parent: Bedtime, Guess the Temperature, Canned Pumpkin, Measuring the Hill, Underpants (and Armholes), Big Cheez Its, Dots and Circles.

 Now in book form

 Talking Math with Your Kids is now available as a Kindle e-book.
 The book is primarily for parents of children ages 3—9 and contains lots of new, exclusive content.
 Buying the book will help support the work on the blog.
 But don’t worry, we’ll keep the blog rolling and free!

 We are also excited to announce our first book for children and parents to read together!
 Which One Doesn’t Belong? is a shapes book for all ages.
 Details are in the Building a Better Shapes Book post.
 Which One Doesn’t Belong? is due from Stenhouse in 2016.

 I wrote Common Core Math For Parents For Dummies, now available wherever great math-y books are sold, including at Amazon and the new Talking Math with Your Kids store.